bertilmuth/requirementsascode/README.md

 Requirements as code is influenced by the ideas of [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [hexagonal architecture](https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture).
 It can be used to [implement them](https://dev.to/bertilmuth/implementing-a-hexagonal-architecture-1kgf).
 And it goes beyond them.

-With this small library (<64 kByte), you don't have to create port interfaces to change technologies anymore.
+Using this small library (<64 kByte), you don't have to create port interfaces to change technologies anymore.
 And when you follow the design principles, you will end up with a pure domain model.
 That domain model doesn't depend on technical infrastructure, not even by interface.
 That's why you can test the domain code without mocking anything.

 You can also [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the use case models inside the code.